NDavidsonLab/onboarding/onboarding.md

 In these cases, the lab may apply a different license.
 If you have questions or concerns about licensing, feel free to raise them in Slack.

-**Version control services:** Our primary version control service is GitHub, and we have a [`pivlab` account](https://github.com/pivlab) there.
+**Version control services:** Our primary version control service is GitHub, and we have a [`NDavidsonlab` account](https://github.com/NDavidsonlab) there.
 We expect that lab members will maintain their code in repositories under these team accounts.
 However, lab member should not commit to the branch that is shown as default on GitHub for any of these repositories.
 Instead commits happen as described below to facilitate code review.

-**Creating a Pividori Lab repository:**
+**Creating a NDavidson Lab repository:**

 1. Create a repository under the team account.
 2. Immediately fork this repository into one that your user account owns.
-3. Make commits to your own repository, and move code back to the `pivlab` repository as described below.
+3. Make commits to your own repository, and move code back to the `NDavidsonlab` repository as described below.

-**Getting code into Pividori Lab repositories:** Code moves from user repositories to `pivlab` repositories through a process of code review.
+**Getting code into NDavidson Lab repositories:** Code moves from user repositories to `NDavidsonlab` repositories through a process of code review.
 Code review is handled through pull requests.
 The process is described briefly below.
 Feel free to ask for guidance if you are uncomfortable with the process.
 **We will revoke write access for failing to adhere to these rules.**

 1. Make changes to your code and commit them in your own repository first.
-2. Create a pull request into the repository owned by Pividori Lab.
+2. Create a pull request into the repository owned by NDavidson Lab.
 3. Name potential reviewers for your pull request.
 4. Once at least one lab member has approved your pull request, you or a reviewer may merge your pull request.
-The only exception to this policy is this repository ("onboarding") where, in addition to the above rules, Milton must also approve the pull request.
+The only exception to this policy is this repository ("onboarding") where, in addition to the above rules, Natalie must also approve the pull request.

 **Composition of pull requests:** Each pull request may contain one or more changesets.
 In keeping with good source control practice, each changeset or commit should contain *all* changes necessary for a particular fix or update.